keirthana/anbox-cloud-docs/howto/anbox/control-ams-remotely.md

 (howto-access-ams-remote)=
-# How to control AMS remotely
+# How to access AMS remotely

 By default, the Anbox Management Client (AMC) runs on the same machine as the Anbox Management Service (AMS) and connects to it through a UNIX socket.

-If you want to control AMS remotely, you can install the AMC on a separate machine and configure it to connect to AMS through a secure HTTP connection.
+You can also choose to install the AMC on a different machine and configure it to connect to AMS through a secure HTTP connection.

+## Install AMC

-## Install the AMC on a separate machine
+Install the AMC snap:

-To install the AMC on a machine other than the machine running AMS, you must first install it.

-To do so, use the following command:

     snap install amc

 ## Install a trusted certificate

-Controlling AMS remotely requires trusted security certificates.
+If you have installed AMC on a different machine than the AMS, controlling AMS remotely requires trusted security certificates.
 You can generate self-signed certificates or use certificates signed by a Certificate Authority.
 See {ref}`sec-security-cert-remote-clients` for more information.

 ### Self-signed certificates